 The most significant increases of FS assignments over the last two decades still came in particular from the area of infrastructure support for public mobile networks, where the reported number of Point to Point (P-P) links increased by more than 24.5%per year in average between 1997 and 2010.
 This demand is expected to increase further with the expected growth in capacity and number of connected nodes (base stations) with the introduction of UMTS/HSPA/HSPA+/LTE/IMT-Advanced.
 Provisioning of infrastructure support through various Point-to-MultiPoint (P-MP) technologies (e.g. universally licensed FWA networks and tailored P-MP backbone networks) is also being considered, or already implemented in some countries as a viable alternative option in the environment with high density of served base stations (e.g. dense urban areas).

 The growth in number of FS links is likely to continue for the foreseeable future.
 In that respect it may be noted, that CEPT has already made several successful moves towards ensuring favourable conditions for such growth, by developing ERC and ECC Decisions, Recommendations with relevant channel arrangements and identifying additional bands for high density applications in the FS, including FWA and infrastructure support.
+The objective of new recommendations and the approach to management of the radio spectrum is to promote innovation and competition in the provision of wireless services.
+Radio spectrum is a key resource for communication services and its efficient utilisation is critical in the future.

 Role of Fixed Service

 Fixed radio links provide a transmission path between two or more fixed points for provision of telecommunication services, such as voice, data or video transmission.
 Typical user sectors for fixed links are telecom operators (mobile network infrastructure, fixed/mobile network backbone links – see Figure 1 as an example of the mobile infrastructure), corporate users (private data networks, connection of remote premises, etc. – see Figure 2) and private users (customer access to PSTN or other networks – see Figure 3).
+Within each application either P-P or P-MP can be used for each link.